camusicjunkie/PowerLFM/docs/Get-LFMArtistCorrection.md

 ```

 ## DESCRIPTION
-Checks the Last.fm database to see if a correction can be made.
+Checks to see if a correction can be made.
 This uses the artist.getCorrection method from the Last.fm API.

 ## EXAMPLES